Daniel-Mietchen/datascience/pledges.md

 * openly licensed
 * have some obligatory components
 * allow for publicly documented exceptions
-* cover all aspects of research, teaching and academic community service
 * be integrated into strategies around hiring, promotion, diversity, FAIR etc.
 * contain provisions for regular (yearly or so) review